KalebBrumme/KalebBrumme/README.md

 <h3>Hello There! 👋</h3>
 <p>
   My name is Kaleb and I am a software engineer/web developer.
 I am from the North Bay Area, California.
+I have had many jobs in the past but never one that stuck with me or that had my passion.
+When it comes to anything with computers that's where my passion is.
+I am excited for the journey of looking for a potential company where I can begin to live my passion.
 </p>

 <hr/>